|Zitting Cisticola Cisticola juncidis

 (aka Fan-tailed Cisticola, Fan-tailed Warbler)

 The Zitting Cisticola is found in Europe along the Atlantic coasts of France, Spain and Portugal and around the Mediterranean Basin.
 It is also found in Africa, Asia and Australia.
+See the distribution map at Birdlife International.
 It likes areas of tall grass, marshland and some agricultural crops such as sugar-cane and cereals.

 While it is a warbler, it is the only member of this mainly tropical genus Cisticola to be found in Europe.